-Malecón is a Spanish word that refers to a paved public walkway by a lake or ocean; it's commonly called an esplanade in English.
+Malecon is a Spanish word that refers to a paved public walkway by a lake or ocean; it's commonly called an esplanade in English.
 A favorite pastime in many Mexican cities is walking along the malecon.
 It's similar to a boardwalk like the famous one in Atlantic City, New Jersey, or a promenade, like the Brooklyn Heights Promenade on the East River in New York City.